AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Mad King's Mask | The Lonely Moon
+Early | Rainbow of Absence | The Lonely Moon
 Mid | Pseudo Miracle / Rainbow of Absence / Memory / Forget-Me-Not | The Lonely Moon
 Late | Tin Flask or Key to the Deep | The Lonely Moon